intel/kubernetes-power-manager/README.md

 ## What is the Power Manager for Kubernetes?

-In a container orchestration engine such as Kubernetes, the allocation of CPU resources from a pool of platforms is based solely on availability with now consideration of individual capabilities such as Intel Speed Select Technology (SST).
+In a container orchestration engine such as Kubernetes, the allocation of CPU resources from a pool of platforms is based solely on availability with no consideration of individual capabilities such as Intel Speed Select Technology (SST).

 The Intel Power Manager for Kubernetes is a Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment.